mazgch/score/README.md

-# 🎲 Board Game - Score Board 🎲
+# 🎲 Board Game - Scoreboard 🎲

 Ever found yourself scribbling scores on a piece of paper or spending precious game time doing math?
 Say goodbye to the hassle and dive straight into the fun with this innovative score tracking webpage!